-Consultee Comment County Highway Authority No objection subject to conditions Environment Agency No comments received - any updates will be reported verbally Group Head Neighbourhood Services (refuse) No objection Valuation Advisor Considers the use of Vacant Buildings Credit to be acceptable and consequently no affordable housing is required.
+Consultee Comment County Highway Authority No objection subject to conditions Environment Agency No comments made Group Head Neighbourhood Services (refuse) No objection Valuation Advisor Considers the use of Vacant Buildings Credit to be acceptable and consequently no affordable housing is required.
 Sustainability Officer No objection Local Lead Flood Authority (Surrey County Council) Currently raises an objection and has required more information to be submitted.
 It is anticipated that further information will be submitted, and that a subsequent further response from the Local Lead Flood Authority, will be received prior to the meeting.
 Members will be updated on this issue at the meeting.
 County Archaeologist No objection.
-Crime Prevention Officer No objection makes a number of detailed security related comments.
+Crime Prevention Officer No objection.
+Makes a number of detailed security related comments.
 Requests a condition to require the development to achieve the Secure by Design award.
-Natural England No comments made Surrey Wildlife Trust No objections, recommend a condition to ensure all recommendations in the submitted report are carried out.
-Tree Officer No objection, recommend conditions Thames Water No objection with regard to sewage infrastructure, recommends informative National Grid No objection, details received sent onto applicant Environmental Health (Contaminated land) No objection recommends conditions
+Natural England No comments made Surrey Wildlife Trust No objections to previous scheme, where they recommended a condition to ensure all recommendations in the submitted report are carried out.
+Any further comments will be updated verbally at the Committee Meeting.
+Tree Officer No objection.
+Recommend conditions Thames Water No objection with regard to sewage infrastructure, recommends informative National Grid No objection